dpisano/ansible-puppetmaster/README.md

 Ansible-puppetmaster
 ------------------------

 Updates are still a work in progress.
-I curently does not work.

 Install and configure puppetmaster via ansible!